Louis Santop: Playing career

 While playing for the Hilldale Club in 1918, Santop was drafted in July in Class 1-A. However, one month later, one newspaper reported that doctors at Camp Dix examined him and "found he had a broken and badly twisted arm."
 The report said he had an accident several years before and that "It made it impossible to handle a gun or salute properly."
 It went on to say he was discharged as physically unfit for service.
 However, Santop served in the Navy as a mess attendant and fireman from October 21, 1918 to August 13, 1919.

 After the war, Santop was the league's biggest drawing card and received $500 a month, one of the highest salaries paid, playing for the Hilldale Daisies.

 Santop was a match for Josh Gibson.
 Gibson was often called "The Black Babe Ruth", but he wasn't the first to bear that title.
 It was applied earlier to Santop.
 When Ruth and Santop faced each other in 1920, Ruth went 0–4, while Santop had 3 hits in 4 at-bats.

 Hilldale won pennants from 1923 to 1925, but an error in the 1924 Colored World Series basically ended Santop's Negro League career.
 With Hilldale leading a game 2–1 in the bottom of the ninth with one out and the winning runs on base, Santop dropped a popup off the bat of Monarchs catcher Frank Duncan that would have been the second out.
 On the next pitch, Duncan delivered the game-winning hit.
 In addition to the embarrassment, Santop was berated by his manager, Frank Warfield, in a public, profanity-filled tirade.
 The following year, Biz Mackey took over as starting catcher, and Santop was released by the team the next season.

 After his playing career in the Negro leagues ended, he formed his own semi-pro team, the Santop Bronchos, which played from 1928 until at least 1932.

 Legacy

-He was rated by Rollo Wilson, described as the Grantland Rice of black sports writers, as the first-string catcher on his all-time black baseball team.
+Santop was rated by Rollo Wilson, described as the Grantland Rice of black sports writers, as the first-string catcher on his all-time black baseball team.
 In 1952, he was included on the Pittsburgh Courier's All-Time All-Star Team.

 After retiring from baseball, Santop became a broadcaster for radio station WELK in Philadelphia and eventually a bartender in Philadelphia, before falling ill and eventually dying in a Philadelphia naval hospital in 1942, at age 52.
 He bequeathed his substantial baseball memorabilia collection to Bill Yancey, who contributed it to the Baseball Hall of Fame.